-Jean Hart, a long-time executive with the Saint Paul Foundation, was selected the university's 2004 Alumni of the Year.
+Jean Hart ('79), a long-time executive with the Saint Paul Foundation, was selected the university's 2004 Alumni of the Year.
 A 1979 Metropolitan State graduate, Hart was with the foundation 22 years, working as grants and programs vice president, senior vice present and deputy director and last serving as special assignments director before retiring in March 2003.
 She also served as assistant secretary/treasurer for the Bigelow foundation and assistant secretary for Mardag Foundation.
 Among other Saint Paul Foundation activities, Hart was involved in adult literacy, promoting diversity, AIDS research and education, evaluating family sexual abuse programs, enhancing elementary school libraries and developing a community-owned grant-making program in the Summit-University area.
 Hart also served in a variety of leadership positions with the Metropolitan State Foundation, the Minnesota Children's Museum, Twin Cities Public Television, the Science Museum of Minnesota, Friends of the Saint Paul Public Library and other community organizations.

 2003: State Senator Sandra Pappas

-State Senator Sandra Pappas ('86).
-Pappas has served the state of Minnesota with 27 years of public service.
+State Senator Sandra Pappas ('86) has served the state of Minnesota with 27 years of public service.
 She was first elected to the Minnesota House of Representatives, where she served three terms.
 In 1990 she was elected to the Minnesota State Senate, where is still serves District 65.
 She is an activist and is involved in the environmental and women's movements.

 2002: John Owens

 John Owens ('94), president and CEO of Owens Companies, Inc., a heating and air conditioning company.
-Owens was recognized for his corporate and volunteer leadership, working to improve the health, welfare and qualify of life for all Minnesotans.
+Owens was recognized for his corporate and volunteer leadership, working to improve the health, welfare and quality of life for all Minnesotans.
 Owens raised more than $20,000 for people with AIDS and a significant amount for cancer research.

 2001: Bernice Sisson

 Bernice Sisson ('86) was a pioneer in the international battered women's movement.
-She is a longtime community activist and lifelong learner.
+She was a longtime community activist and lifelong learner.
 She was a cofounder of the first battered women's shelter in the country.
-She worked in the trenches, offering information to battered women on their legal right plus food, clothing and housing availability.
+She worked in the trenches, offering information to battered women on their legal rights, plus food, clothing and housing availability.
 Sisson was out in public, educating people about the dynamics of domestic violence and lobbying legislators, foundations and others for more shelter funding.

 2000: Segundo Velasquez

 Segundo Velasquez ('92) was selected because of his outstanding leadership and his contributions to both local and international communities.
-Velasquez and his wife, Joan, formed the "Mano a Mano Medical Resources".
+Velasquez and his wife, Joan, formed the "Mano a Mano Medical Resources."
 This nonprofit, all-volunteer organization collects, packages and ships surplus medical equipment and supplies from the Twin Cities to Bolivia, South American's poorest nation.
 Mano a Mano has upgraded exam, operating and delivery rooms, and dental and x-ray facilities.
 The organization constructed, equipped and supplied clinics in four poor communities, funded medical staff in two clinics and contributed medical inventory to over 50 hospitals, clinics and long-term care facilities throughout Bolivia.

 1999: Sam Rock